 However, effective workplace communication is not easy to achieve.
 The key is to share the right content with the right employees at the right time through their preferred channels and devices.

-In this blog, we will go over the list of internal communication channels as well as their main purposes.
+In this blog, we will go over the list of internal communication channels to consider for your business as well as some of their advantages and limits.

 6 Types of Business Communication Channels